geraldnguyen/everything-converter-chromeext/llm-codegen/02 - Plan.md

 - There are no orphaned pieces of code—each module builds on previous steps and is wired together.
 Provide a summary of any additional integration steps or final testing instructions, and output a final integration guide.
 ```

+### Improvement and Bugs

+1. Inside popup.html:
+- Move "Category" dropdown to above "From unit" and "value"
+- Align the size of the "value" field to align witht the rest of the fields
+- Reduce the size of the Setting button and expand the "Everything Converter" title
+- Reduce the size of the "Clear History" button and expand the "Recent Conversion" title

+2.